Table of contents |

 Q5: Had Kalam earned any money before that?
 In what way?

 Ans: When the Second World War broke out in 1939, there was a sudden demand for tamarind seeds in the market.
-Kalam collected these seeds and sold them to earn an anna a day which was a big amount for a small boy like him in those days.
+Kalam collected these seeds and sold them to earn an anna a day, which was a big amount for a small boy like him in those days.

-Both the boys felt very sad.
-Ramanadha Sastry looked utterly downcast and as Kalam shifted to his seat in the last row, he saw tears in his eyes.
+Both boys felt very sad.
+Ramanadha Sastry looked utterly downcast, and as Kalam shifted to his seat in the last row, he saw tears in his eyes.
 Both the kids narrated the incident to their parents.
-Lakshmana Sastry summoned the teacher, and reprimanded him for spreading the poison of social inequality and communal intolerance in the minds of innocent children.
+Lakshmana Sastry summoned the teacher and reprimanded him for spreading the poison of social inequality and communal intolerance in the minds of innocent children.
 The teacher was asked to either apologise or quit the school and the island.
 Not only did the teacher regret his behaviour, but the strong sense of conviction Lakshmana Sastry conveyed ultimately reformed him.

-Q2: When Sivasubramania told Kalam, “Once, you decide to change the system, such problems have to be confronted”.
+Q2: When Sivasubramania told Kalam, “Once you decide to change the system, such problems have to be confronted”.
 What system was he referring to?
 What are “such problems”?
 What values did he want to teach Kalam?

 Ans: Abdul Kalam’s science teacher, Sivasubramania Iyer, was a rebel by nature.
 He was against the prevalent system of segregation of social groups.
-He wanted to break these social barriers so that people from varying backgrounds could mingle easily When he invited Abdul Kalam to his home, his wife, in keeping with the prevailing system, refused to serve Kalam, a Muslim, food in her kitchen.
+He wanted to break these social barriers so that people from varying backgrounds could mingle easily.
+When he invited Abdul Kalam to his home, his wife, in keeping with the prevailing system, refused to serve Kalam, a Muslim, food in her kitchen.

 But, Iyer not only served him food himself but also invited him next week again.
 He told Abdul Kalam that when one decides to go against the age-old social barriers, one has to face many problems.
-He proved that if one is determined to face problems ’ and change the system, one succeeds.
+He proved that if one is determined to face problems and change the system, one succeeds.
 He also tried to teach him that sometimes it is good to rebel.
-We should fight for right reasons and to achieve higher goals.
+We should fight for the right reasons and to achieve higher goals.

 Q3: How did Abdul Kalam earn his first wages?
 How did he feel at that time?
 Explain.

 It affected Samsuddin’s business adversely.
-Now, the bundles of newspapers had to be thrown from the moving train from the moving train on the Rameswaram Road between Rameswaram and Dhanuskodi.
+Now, the bundles of newspapers had to be thrown from the moving train on the Rameswaram Road between Rameswaram and Dhanuskodi.
 Samsuddin wanted a helping hand who could catch the bundles thrown from the moving train.
 Abdul Kalam was engaged for this job by him.
 Thus, he earned his wages for the first time.
 Abdul Kalam felt a great sense of pride when he earned his first wages.

-Q4: What do you learn about APJ.
+Q4: What do you learn about APJ?
 Abdul Kalam’s family from the lesson “My Childhood”?

 His mother Ashiamma was a generous lady, and used to feed unlimited numbers of people.
 The family respected all religions and took part in Hindu festivals.
-During the annual Shri Sita Rama Kalyanam ceremony, Kalam’s family used to arrange boats with a special platform for carrying idols of the Lord from the temple to the marriage site, situated in the middle of the pond called Rama Tirtha which was near their house.
+During the annual Shri Sita Rama Kalyanam ceremony, Kalam’s family used to arrange boats with a special platform for carrying idols of the Lord from the temple to the marriage site, situated in the middle of the pond called Rama Tirtha, which was near their house.
 Events from the Ramayana and from the life of the Prophet were the bedtime stories Kalam’s mother and grandmother would tell the children in the family.
 The parents always showered their love on their children and never forced their views on them.

-Q5: Narrate the incident of new teacher’s behaviour in the classroom.
+Q5: Narrate the incident of the new teacher’s behaviour in the classroom.
 Was his action appropriate?
 What values did the new teacher learn after that incident?

-Abdul Kalam and Ramanadha Sastry, both, felt very sad.
-His action was not at all appropriate as all human beings are equal.
+Abdul Kalam and Ramanadha Sastry both felt very sad.
+His action was not at all appropriate, as all human beings are equal.
 After this incident, Ramanadha Sastry’s father, Lakshmana Sastry, called the teacher and taught him the lesson that one must have respect for all religions and work for communal harmony.
 He told the teacher that he should not spread the poison of social inequality and communal intolerance in the minds of innocent children.
 He bluntly asked the teacher to either apologise or quit the school and the island.
 His strong sense of conviction ultimately reformed this young teacher.

 (a) How was Kalam different from his parents in looks?